US plans more wild horse roundups this year than ever before

-1 of8 FILE - Mustangs, recently captured on federal rangeland, roam a corral at the U.S. Bureau of Land Management's holding facility north of Reno, Wednesday, Sept.
-4, 2013, in Palomino, Nev.
+1 of8 FILE - A livestock helicopter pilot rounds up wild horses from the Fox & Lake Herd Management Area on July 13, 2008, in Washoe County, Nev., near the town on Empire, Nev.
 The U.S. government plans to capture more wild horses on federal lands this year than ever before, drawing sharp criticism from mustang advocates who hoped the Biden administration would curtail widespread gathers of thousands of horses annually across the West.
-Scott Sonner/AP Show More Show Less
+Brad Horn/AP Show More Show Less

 2 of8 FILE - Free-ranging wild horses gallop from a watering trough on July 8, 2021, near U.S. Army Dugway Proving Ground, Utah.
 The U.S. government plans to capture more wild horses on federal lands this year than ever before in a single year, drawing outrage from mustang advocates who were counting on the Biden administration to curtail the widespread gathers of thousands of horses annually.
 Rick Bowmer/AP Show More Show Less 3 of8

-4 of8 FILE - A livestock helicopter pilot rounds up wild horses from the Fox & Lake Herd Management Area on July 13, 2008, in Washoe County, Nev., near the town on Empire, Nev.
+4 of8 FILE - Mustangs, recently captured on federal rangeland, roam a corral at the U.S. Bureau of Land Management's holding facility north of Reno, Wednesday, Sept.
+4, 2013, in Palomino, Nev.
 The U.S. government plans to capture more wild horses on federal lands this year than ever before, drawing sharp criticism from mustang advocates who hoped the Biden administration would curtail widespread gathers of thousands of horses annually across the West.
-Brad Horn/AP Show More Show Less
+Scott Sonner/AP Show More Show Less

 8 of8